Torgelow

 Torgelow ([ˈtɔʁɡəloː]) is a municipality in the Vorpommern-Greifswald district, in Mecklenburg-Western Pomerania in north-eastern Germany.
 It is situated on the river Uecker, 12 km south of Ueckermünde, and 41 km northwest of Szczecin, Poland.
 Torgelow was ranked a city on 4 May 1945.

+History

+The town was originally founded by Polabians.
+From 1648 to 1720, Torgelow was part of Swedish Pomerania.
+From 1720 to 1945, it was part of the Prussian Province of Pomerania, from 1945 to 1952 of the State of Mecklenburg-Vorpommern, from 1952 to 1990 of the Bezirk Neubrandenburg of East Germany and since 1990 again of Mecklenburg-Vorpommern.